 Calandrinia is easy to propagate.

-You will be able to cultivate it easily by planting small pieces from an already established plant.
+You will be able to cultivate it easily by planting small cuttings from an already established plant.

 This is a great way to replace any overgrown or old Rock Purslane plants.